 Likewise, the specters of bloodletting and humoralism should not diminish the many effective diagnoses and treatments that were integral parts of medical practice.
 Surgeons cauterized wounds, extracted teeth, and amputated diseased limbs; midwives delivered children and cared for women through pregnancy and beyond; and physicians prescribed many remedies now known to be therapeutic.

-This Aderlasskalander (bleeding calendar) is a German astrological almanac that has instructions about favorable times in which to let blood and purge the body.
+This Aderlasskalander (bleeding calendar) is a German astrological almanac that has instructions about favorable times in which to let, or withdraw, blood and purge the body.
 It is not entirely clear when this item was printed, and one of the reasons this document remains mysterious is that it is unique: The Huntington’s copy is the only one known to exist.
 It owes its survival to its use as “waste” pasted into the binding of a book to give it structure, and it is unclear when or from whence the item was removed.
 Detail from Aderlasskalander mit biblischen und zoologischen figuren.
 The Huntington Library, Art Museum, and Botanical Gardens.

 As I write from home during the worst infectious pandemic to strike in several generations, there are reasons why, even with the benefit of modern medical technologies, it is difficult to feel much superior to this earlier era.
 Many nations—including New Zealand, South Korea, and Taiwan—have managed to quell outbreaks of the novel coronavirus using technology and medical protocols that were familiar in the medieval world.